simonzhang00/ripser-plusplus/README.md

 Dependencies:

-a 64 bit Operating System
+1. a 64 bit Operating System

-Linux, (or Windows)
+2. a.
+Linux

+   OR b.
+Windows

-CMake >=3.10, (e.g. CMake 3.10.2)
+3. CMake >=3.10, (e.g. CMake 3.10.2)

-CUDA >=10.1, (e.g. CUDA 10.1.243)
+4. CUDA >=10.1, (e.g. CUDA 10.1.243)

-GCC >=7.5, (e.g. GCC 8.4.0) for Linux
+5. a.
+GCC >=7.5, (e.g. GCC 8.4.0 for Linux)

-OR MSVC 192x (e.g. MSVC 1928 for Visual Studio 2019 v16.9.2) for Windows
+   OR b.
+MSVC 192x (e.g. MSVC 1928 for Visual Studio 2019 v16.9.2 for Windows)

-*Note* for compilation on Windows, it is best if Cygwin uninstalled
+**Note**: for compilation on Windows, it is best if Cygwin is uninstalled

-Note: If you turn on the preprocessor directive: `#define CPUONLY_SPARSE_HASHMAP`, then you must lower your GCC version to 7.3.0.
+*Note*: If you turn on the preprocessor directive: `#define CPUONLY_SPARSE_HASHMAP`, then you must lower your GCC version to 7.3.0.

 Here is a snippet of the table for CUDA/GCC compatibility:
 |   CUDA version   | max supported GCC version |